WaelHamze/dyn365-ce-vsts-tasks/BuildTools/Xrm.CI.Framework.BuildTools/overview.md

 The Package Deployer task now takes full path to dll instead of dll name and path to dll (Package Deployer v12)
 Extension name changed from "Dynamics 365 Build Tools" to "Power DevOps Tools"
 v12 Tasks are no longer prefixed with MSCRM.
 Search by keywords (i.e. Import, Reset) depending on action or check the task list

+**9.16.x**
+Updated Nuget Libraries/PS Modules to latest versions
+Update to import/export solution tasks to allow backwards compatibility with earlier versions of Dynamics
+Fix issue when creating/retrieving patches in the scenario where parent solution has many patches
+Added preview region to solution checker task and use the region when invoking the checker API

 For more information on changes between versions, check the milestones and releases on GitHub